 The movie stars Christopher Stryker, Maureen Mooney, Christopher Cousins (Earth vs. the Spider; The Vampire Diaries), Millie Prezioso and Jason Brill (Office Killer).

 “Director Douglas Grossman uses some interesting camera angles to give the murders more impact.
 One of the best involves a recently lobotomized victim staggering down a flight of stairs with his eyes rolling back in his head and a Number 2 pencil protruding from his temple.
 Leo Evans, along with co-writer Grossman, gives the characters in Hell High more layers than one would expect in a low budget slasher.”
-Thomas Ellison, Retro Slashers
+Retro Slashers

 ” … it’s definitely a pretty good horror movie in general.
-For starters, there’s an AMAZING 80’s pop soundtrack, coupled with a truly memorable and creepy main theme and some Carpenter-esque cues during the horror scenes.
+For starters, there’s an amazing 80’s pop soundtrack, coupled with a truly memorable and creepy main theme and some Carpenter-esque cues during the horror scenes.
 Someone needs to get me this soundtrack ASAP.
-Also, it’s almost a shame that the mask wearing folks aren’t the killers, because two of the masks they wear are pretty awesome.”
+Also, it’s almost a shame that the mask-wearing folks aren’t the killers, because two of the masks they wear are pretty awesome.”
 Horror Movie a Day

 “There’s a great money shot that was used on most covers and marketing material and it sees the teacher running down the stairs in silhouette with a knife in her hand a la Norman Bates.
 In fact, the photography from Stephen Fierberg is by far the best thing technically about the picture.
 The scenes in the swamp are particularly gloomy and atmospheric and superbly lighted.”
 A Slash Above…

-“A decent little slasher that breaks the mold of the typical theme we’re all used to seeing from the 80’s.
+“A decent little slasher that breaks the mold of the typical theme we’re all used to seeing from the ’80s.
 Worth a check if you can sit through the story, but don’t expect a lot of deaths or gore.”
 Upcoming Horror Movies

-Westchester, The Bronx, New York
+The Bronx, Scarsdale and Westchester, New York